 I’ve been told that when we decide to sell our cottage, there won’t be any taxes to pay.
 Is this true?

-The sale of your cottage property will result in the realization of a capital gain if the value of your cottage increased while you owned it.
+The sale of your cottage property will result in a capital gain if the value of your cottage increased while you owned it.
 However, the principal residence exemption may be available to reduce or eliminate the gain you realize.

 A cottage can be designated as a principal residence (even if you don’t use it as your primary residence) as long as it is “ordinarily inhabited” at some point during the year.
 Ordinarily inhabited includes living at the cottage for only a short period of time as long as the main reason for owning it isn’t for the purposes of earning income.
 The CRA doesn’t consider incidental or occasional rental of a property sufficient to prevent it from qualifying as a principal residence.

-As mentioned above, if you decide to rent out your cottage regularly, the years that you rent your cottage can be considered qualifying years for purposes of the principal residence exemption if you elected to defer the change in use when you began renting your cottage and if you meet certain other tests.
+As mentioned above, if you decide to rent out your cottage regularly, the years that you rent it can qualify for the principal residence exemption—but only if you elected to defer the change in use when you began renting your cottage and if you meet certain other tests.

 As a result, depending on whether the principal residence exemption is available to shelter the gain you realize on the eventual sale of your cottage—and to what extent it is available—you may be able to dispose of your cottage tax-free.